 And then there's the "Curse of the Bambino."
 The Boston Red Sox are said to have been cursed for trading away one of the game's greats, Babe Ruth, in 1919 to the New York Yankees, with whom he won seven World Series.
 The Red Sox, meanwhile, hadn't won one since 1918, but they had a lead in Game 6 of the 1986 World Series against the New York Mets, with a 3-2 series lead.
 And then the Mets' Mookie Wilson hit a routine ground ball to Red Sox first baseman Bill Buckner -- but the ball went through his legs.
 A run scored, the Mets won the game, and then Game 7, as well.
 The Red Sox "curse" continued -- until 2004, that is, when the team came back from a three-games-to-none deficit against the New York Yankees in the American League Championship Series to win.
 The Red Sox then swept the St. Louis Cardinals in four games to win the World Series and finally break the supposed curse.

-For lots more information on baseball and other sports, see the links on the next page.
+For lots more information on baseball and other sports, see the links below.